Things to do in Turkey

 Blue Mosque, Istanbul

 The enormous and imposing Blue Mosque is so called because of the blue tiles surrounding the walls of the interior.
-Built in the first part of the 17th Century, it is an active mosque but totally open to visitors except during daily prayers for half an hour each time.
-It contains the tomb of the Sultan Ahmet who authorized the construction of the Blue Mosque.
+Built-in the first part of the 17th Century, it is an active mosque but totally open to visitors except during daily prayers for half an hour each time.
+It contains the tomb of Sultan Ahmet who authorized the construction of the Blue Mosque.
 The exterior is very photogenic with its domes and six minarets.

 Hagia Sofia, Istanbul

 Situated next door to the Blue Mosque, the Hagia Sofia was built in the 6th Century AD as a Christian church and was later turned into a mosque.
 Today it is a museum.
 The name Hagia Sophia means Holy Wisdom in Greek.
 It is also considered a masterpiece of Byzantine architecture with a large central dome.
 It is said to have "changed the history of architecture" and was the world's largest cathedral for 1000 years until the Seville Cathedral was completed in 1520.
 It took a force of 10,000 workers to build in almost six years.

 Chora Church, Istanbul

 The Church of the Holy Saviour in Chora was a medieval Byzantine Greek Orthodox church but now is the Chora Museum.
 In the 16th Century, during the Ottoman era, the church was converted into a mosque eventually becoming a museum in 1948.
 The interior is covered with some of the oldest and greatest surviving Byzantine mosaics and frescoes which were uncovered and restored once the building became a museum.
 Most of the interior mosaics depict the lives of Christ and the Virgin Mary.
 On the dome is a stunning depiction of Jesus and his ancestors.
 A side chapel is decorated with frescos that deal with the themes of death and resurrection, depicting scenes taken from the Old Testament.